-Respondents may refer to Titles 11, 12A, and 24 of the DCMR, DDOT's DEM, and the Public Realm Design Manual for public space design guidance.
-For more information on DDOT's development review process and public space design, contact Aaron Zimmerman with DDOT's Planning and Sustainability Division at 202-671-4656 or aaron.zimmerman@dc.gov.
+Respondents may refer to Chapters 11, 12A, and 24 of the District of Columbia Municipal Regulations (DCMR), DDOT's DEM, and the Public Realm Design Manual for public space design guidance.
+For further information on DDOT's development review process and public space design, please contact Aaron Zimmerman with DDOT's Planning and Sustainability Division (PSD) at 202.671.2356 or aaron.zimmerman@dc.gov.

-Preferences and Evaluation
+Preferences and Evaluations

-Proposals will be evaluated for completeness, responsiveness, market feasibility, innovative ideas, strength of community benefits, and strength of financial response, among other factors.
+Proposals will be evaluated for completeness, market feasibility, innovative ideas, strength of community benefits, and the strength of the financial response, among other factors.